skip to main content

 Optimum plans and pricing

-Optimum beats out CenturyLink on introductory prices and speed options.
+Optimum beats out CenturyLink on prices and speed options.
 You get a lot more to choose from on an Optimum plan, and you get more promos and deals too.
-And while Optimum used to hit customers with steep price hikes, those are now just $15 per year for two years (on most plans).
+And while Optimum used to hit customers with steep price hikes, it now offers five-year price locks.
+We don’t know how long that will last, though, so make sure you read your broadband nutrition label during checkout.

 If you need speed, choose Optimum over CenturyLink.
 You can get plans up to 8 gigs!
 Do you need internet that fast?
 Not really.
 Can you find those speeds in all of Optimum’s service areas?
 It doesn’t look like it.
 But it’s still kind of impressive that Optimum has rolled out these capabilities for some customers.